LArSoft/larsoft.github.io/wiki/Using_art_in_LArSoft.md

 The Algorithm objects that are used in modules should have constructors that take a fhicl::ParameterSet const& p as an argument, and they must also define reconfigure(fhicl::ParameterSet const& p) methods.
 The constructor should call the reconfigure method in order to configure any parameters needed by the Algorithm.
 The modules owning the Algorithm object should call the Algorithm’s reconfigure method from within the module reconfigure method.

-Checking the Configuration of a ROOT file(#Checking-the-Configuration-of-a-ROOT-file) {.wiki-class-count}
+Checking the Configuration of a ROOT file
 ----------------------------------------------------------------------------------------

 To dump the information regarding all the `ParameterSet` stored in a given art data file, then the program `config_dumper` is useful:\